jotnguyen/Lafferty.co-v2/content/blog/5 goals for 2020.md

 ### 2) Buy a house

 We're currently living in a rental house now.
 We signed a 2 year lease for a cheap house with the goal of saving up to buy our own.
-We're working with a realtor and have made 3 offers on house so far.
+We're working with a realtor and have made 3 offers on houses so far.

 We've lost every single offer.